 Being There for Her During COVID-19: How OLP Parents Can Best Support the Mental Well-being of their Daughters During the time of COVID-19

-This speaker series will include experts in the field of mental health and well being of adolescents:
+This event included experts in the field of mental health and well being of adolescents:

 - Dr. Cynthia Nguyen - Psychiatrist

 - Dr. Beverly Jacobson - Focusing on mindfulness in adolescents

 - Dr. Charlotte Houston - Psychologist focusing on therapy with adolescents

 - Dr. Renna Wolfe - Biologist focusing on the Neuroscience of anxiety, negativity, and stress